wrooklyn/CourtReservationApp/README.md

 -add instant refresh of ratings after leaving one
--The "x" to close the reservation creation has 3 different positions -fix button for location filter, also fix first permission granted bug -make invites to play real time [Gabry is on it]
+-The "x" to close the reservation creation has 3 different positions -fix button for location filter, also fix first permission granted bug -
--